Roof Racks = Full set up that includes the foot pack and diagonal crossbars and the KIT (If needed)

 - My car has no rails on the roof.
 Therefore I can’t get the roof racks fitted

 – 95% of the vehicles on the market these days can be fitted with roof racks.
 Even the two-door coupes and pick-up trucks can be equipped with roof racks.
-Cars with rails have a more comfortable, more universal fastening while most others cars have certain fixpoints on the doorways or the roof.
+Cars with rails have a more comfortable, more universal fastening while most other cars have certain fixpoints on the doorways or the roof.

 - Are there universal roof racks that fit all vehicles?

 – Yes, but that’s most likely NOT the best way to skip corners.
 By choosing a great brand roof racks that are especially model-based, you save money in the long term and can drive without thinking of the consequences and insurance policies!
-There are soft roof racks for surfboards that lay directly onto the roof and even some suction-cup fastening models, but getting a solid construction roof racks are a better choice in the long term for sure.
+There are soft roof racks for surfboards that lay directly onto the roof and even some suction-cup fastening models, but getting solid construction roof racks are a better choice in the long term for sure.

-- Roof racks are tough to install
+- Roof racks are difficult to install

 Unknown brand roof racks that come with the non-English manual are probably hard to fix.
 Therefore, roof racks manufactured by well-known brands are very easy to install.
 In most cases, when getting premium brand roof racks, all the necessary tools are included.
 Generally, once the racks have adequately been set-up to fit the roof, it takes only a few minutes to uninstall or re-install the set-up later on.